Tutorial: Discover servers running on Hyper-V with Azure Migrate: Discovery and assessment

 Verify the latest appliance versions and hash values:

-Create the appliance VM
+3. Create an appliance

 - Open Hyper-V Manager.
 In Actions, click Import Virtual Machine.